-• The individual remuneration of members of the board of directors.
+- The individual remuneration of members of the board of directors. - The aggregate remuneration of the members of the executive management.

-- The aggregate remuneration of executive directors and members of executive management. - The remuneration of the highest paid executive.
+• The remuneration of the highest paid executive.

 In the notes to the accounts, that must also be audited by the external auditor, the number of shares and options held by each member of the board and the executive management must be published.